Jocalinux/ansible-framework/README.md

 # ansible-framework
-Ansible Framework (tools for ansible)

 Hi stranger!

 This is a initial upload.

-This file contain all instructions to use Ansible Framework (GNU GPL v3).

-Do you need any help?
+Ansible Framework (tools for ansible)

+Download and extract the file: ansible-framework.tar.gz

+Edit your framework directory: '*af/configs/settings'

+Need a help?

 jocalinux@gmail.com